Are you looking for

 - Guarantee score improvement for any student.
 (No one can do this.)

 In other words, I don’t have magic pixie dust.
-I know the techniques I teach work.
-I know I will come prepared and will do everything I can to motivate and encourage students while holding them accountable for the work.
+I know the techniques work.
+I know I will come prepared and will do everything I can to motivate and encourage students while holding them accountable for assignments.
 I’m not stuck teaching according to a set program; I have a Master’s in educational psychology and years of experience that allow me to help students with very different learning styles.

 But the effectiveness of any program comes down to how well the student takes instruction, completes the practice material, and applies the knowledge on test day.
 I can’t do this alone.